ABOUT THE CONFERENCE

 17. Ip Son Sang, Prosecutor General, Macao, SAR PRC

-18. Woo Jung Shim, Chief Prosecutor, Republic of Korea
+18. Woo Jung Shim, Prosecutor General, Republic of Korea

 20. Bruce Swartz, Deputy Assistant Attorney General and Department of Justice Counselor for Interntional Affairs, United States of America